ein hatzeva spring israel

 Sponsored By: Gregory & Kathleen Bekes

-Escanaba, Michigan, USA
+Escanaba, MI, USA

 As always, Tamar remained a perennial source of water to be enjoyed by everyone, including Edomites and Moabites, as well as the “Children of Abraham,” known to their neighbors as Israelites, after Jacob’s name had been changed to Israel centuries beforehand.